foundry-rs/book/src/tutorials/best-practices.md

 - Write positive and negative unit tests.
   - Write _positive_ unit tests for things that the code should handle.
 Validate _all_ state that changes from these tests.
   - Write _negative_ unit tests for things that the code should _not_ handle.
 It's helpful to follow up (as an adjacent test) with the positive test and make the change that it needs to pass.
-  - Each code path should have it's own unit test.
+  - Each code path should have its own unit test.
 - Write integration tests to test entire features.
 - Write fork tests to verify the correct behavior with existing deployed contract.